jrao/liferay-docs/develop/tutorials/articles/service-builder/11-registering-json-web-services.markdown

 HTTP* methods.

 As you may have noticed, plugin services are accessed via the portal context.
-Conveniently, requests sent this way can leverage the user's authentication in his current portal session.
+Conveniently, requests sent this way can leverage the authentication credentials associated with the user's current portal session.

 Next, we'll learn to how to *list* JSON web services available from our portal.